 Hear from a flamingo keeper in the blog post First Flamingo Hatch of 2012.

-Once a year there is an event at the Zoo that is unlike any other.
+Once a year, there is an event at the Zoo that is unlike any other.
 After weeks of preparation, three departments are mobilized, dozens of keepers are involved, all of the flamingos are caught up, and everyone gets wet!
 The occasion?
 The annual Flamingo Roundup!
 Why do we catch the whole flock—even the healthy ones—once a year?
 They are all due for their West Nile virus booster shot.
-Each flamingo is also weighed and given and general check-up during the roundup.
+Each flamingo is also weighed and given a general checkup during the roundup.

 Safari Park success

-But as with many wild species, the threat of habitat loss due to road construction and housing developments, causing some populations to be threatened.
-In 1989, about 100 Caribbean flamingos died in Mexico’s Yucatan peninsula from lead poisoning, due to the ingestion of lead shot.
+But as with many wild species, the threat of habitat loss due to road construction and housing development is causing some populations to be threatened.
+In 1989, about 100 Caribbean flamingos died in Mexico’s Yucatan Peninsula from lead poisoning, due to the ingestion of lead shot.
 Lead bullets are now prohibited in that area.